Torin Myhill

 Torin Myhill (born 2 August 1995) is a Welsh rugby union player who plays for Carmarthen Quins as a hooker.
-He is a former Wales under-20 international.
+He is a former Wales Under-20 international.

 Myhill has previously played for Llanelli RFC and the Scarlets.
-His brother is Kirby Myhill, who previously played for the Scarlets and now plays for the Cardiff Blues.
+His brother is Kirby Myhill, who previously played for the Scarlets and for Cardiff Rugby.

+In January 2022, Myhill was called up to the Cardiff Rugby squad as injury cover for their European Rugby Champions Cup game against the Harlequins.
+He made his debut for Cardiff in the game, coming off the bench to replace Owen Lane.